-Her short stories, essays and articles have appeared in numerous journals and magazines, including Story, American Short Fiction, North American Review, Redbook, America, Image, The Christian Century, and Geez, in addition to websites such as explorefaith.com and catholicesxchange.com.
-A National Endowment of the Arts Fellow in Creative Writing, her work has been honored by Best American Short Stories, the Catholic Press Association, ForeWord Magazine, and Best Spiritual Writing.
-Huston taught literature, fiction-writing, and creative non-fiction at Cal Poly San Luis Obispo and in the California State University Consortium MFA for many years; she is currently on the faculty of Seattle Pacific University’s SPU’s low-residency MFA program.
-She is a wife, mother, grandmother, and Camaldolese Benedictine oblate.
+Her short stories, essays and articles have appeared in numerous journals and magazines, including Story, American Short Fiction, North American Review, Redbook, America, Image, and The Christian Century.
+A National Endowment of the Arts Fellow in Creative Writing, her work has been honored by Best American Short Stories, the Catholic Press Association, the Association of Catholic Publishers, ForeWord Magazine, and Best Spiritual Writing.
+Huston taught literature, fiction-writing, and creative non-fiction at Cal Poly San Luis Obispo and in the California State University Consortium MFA for many years; most recently, she served on the faculty of Seattle Pacific University’s SPU’s low-residency MFA program.

 Visit Paula Huston’s website here.